Nikfahama/YOLO-Networks-in-Action/README.md

     - data.yaml

-Where the iamges / labels pairs are simply an image with coordinates to a bounding box and a respective class of object within that bounding box.
+Where the images / labels pairs are simply an image with coordinates to a bounding box and a respective class of object within that bounding box.
 The classes that are included in the dataset (we decided to train on all 15 of them) are:

 - baseball-diamond